louislam/jcenter-dependencies-rescue/README.md

 ## How to Use

 1. Install [Deno 2.X](https://docs.deno.com/runtime/)
-2. `git clone https://github.com/louislam/jcenter-mirror` or download this repo
+2. `git clone https://github.com/louislam/jcenter-dependencies-rescue` or download this repo
-3. `cd jcenter-mirror`
+3. `cd jcenter-dependencies-rescue`
 4. Start the server by `deno task start`
 5. Now go to your Android project and add the following to your `build.gradle`: